 See, most of the job postings I encountered existed for a long time without an overhaul.
 Think about it.
 If I pulled a job posting from 10 years ago or one that was posted 10 minutes ago, I doubt it would be fundamentally different.
 Same dead tone.
 Same self-serving company paragraph.
 Most were just too long to ever keep the attention of, or more importantly persuade, a candidate.

 But those weren’t the things that practitioners were pointing out.
 In fact, most people just signed up with a “feeling” – a feeling that their job postings simply weren’t good enough.
 They’re struggling to hire for all kinds of roles (everything from truck drivers to CTOs), and they know there’s something about their job postings that just isn’t getting the job done.

-But before we dive into what I learned, I want to break down the vocabulary here because I have been known to use them interchangeably.
-I’ve been schooled and corrected.
+But before we dive into what I learned, I want to break down the vocabulary here because I know I’ve accidentally used them interchangeably.
+I know better now.

 7 Things I Learned Writing 60 Job Postings In 60 Days

-- Writing is intimidating for practitioners.
-One of the hardest parts about recruiting (besides the hiring part) is being expected to be good at everything.
+- Writing is intimidating for recruiters.
+One of the hardest parts about recruiting (besides the hiring part) is people expecting you to be good at everything.
 That’s not realistic.
 Across the board, copywriting is the one place where the fewest number of people really felt confident.
 [This is exactly what inspired us to create training that teaches copywriting for recruiters.]

 - Most had no clue how job titles and SEO could work in their favor.
 Something as simple as the job title can make or break your job posting.
 For example, the office assistant and administrative assistant job titles aren’t interchangeable.
 In fact, you will lose over 20,000 searches a month just by swapping those titles.